oamg/convert2rhel/CONTRIBUTING.md

 linters/formatters that are run directly from [pre-commit](https://pre-commit.com).

-Don't worry, most of the code formatting and styleguide is handled by [black](https://github.com/psf/black), an awesome formatter for python code.
+Don't worry, most of the code formatting and linting is handled by [ruff](https://docs.astral.sh/ruff/), an awesome formatter for python code.

+We make use of [PyFormat instead of percent-formatting](https://pyformat.info/), read more in the link.
+We cannot make use of f-strings due to requiring backwards compatibility.

 #### Documenting the code